dearhive/MashShare/readme.txt

 * Highly customizable
 * Smart (virtual) share count function.
 Add virtual shares to new articles.
 Use psychological aspects to increase real shares.

-= All Features: =
+= Recent Changes and New Features: =

-<strong>New Version 2.x</strong>

 * Social Media Icons with Improved performance
 * Option to disable Social Media share count completely (no sql queries will be generated any longer)
 * Shortcode option to disable share counts
-* Check if curl is working on the server
+* Checking if curl is working on the server
 * Option to disable share count cache for testing purposes
 * Use of sharp and crisp clear font Social Media Icons instead Social Media Icons images
-* Button 'extra content' for content slider subcribe forms or any other content New: Use a link behind the Subscribe button instead the toggle slider
+* Button 'extra content' for content slider subcribe forms or any other content New: Use a link for the Subscribe button instead the toggle drop down
 * Complete rewrite of CSS for easier modifications
 * Improved MashShare Social Media extension system
 * Improved backend, new MashShare Social Media Add-On page